Meta Software Engineer Interview (questions, process, prep)

 Let's get into the questions!

 Meta software engineers solve some of the most difficult problems the company faces with code.
 It's therefore essential that they have strong problem-solving skills.
-This is the part of the interview where you want to show that you think in a structured way and write code that's accurate, bug-free and fast.
+You'll face two coding interviews and you'll need to show that you think in a structured way and write code that's accurate, bug-free and fast.

 Here are the most common question types asked in Meta coding interviews and their frequency.
 Please note the list below excludes system/product design and behavioral questions which we cover in the next sections.